Establishments Subject to the Tax on Lodging

 A sleeping-accommodation establishment is an establishment in which at least one accommodation unit meets the following conditions:

 - It is offered for rent to tourists, in return for payment, for a period not exceeding 31 days, on a regular basis in the same calendar year.

 We consider a unit to be offered for rent on a regular basis if the rental offer is:

 We also consider an accommodation unit to be offered for rent on a regular basis in the same calendar year if the following two conditions are met (regardless of whether the above conditions are met):

 - The accommodation unit is offered for rent through a digital accommodation platform.

-The establishments subject to the tax on lodging are:
+The following establishments are subject to the tax on lodging: